aoc85/teste-back-end/README.md

 # README

-* Ruby version
+* Ruby version:

   2.5.1

-* Rails version
+* Rails version:

   5.2.3

-* System Dependencies
+* System Dependencies:

   Mysql/MariaDB
   bundle

-* Database creation
+* Database creation:

   rails db:create

-* Database initialization
+* Database initialization:

   rails db:migrate

-* How to run the test suite
+* How to run the test suite:

   rake test

-* Configuration
+* Configuration:

   bundle install

 In order to run the application, edit the file config/database.yml with the credentials of your database.
 Then, run the commands above and you'll be able to start the server running ```rails s``` command in your terminal.